 Northern Arizona University offers what can be a daunting array of programs, majors, minors, and opportunities to consider and navigate.
-Fortunately for students, an intensified focus on making those important decisions arrives through their interactions and relationships with Gateway Advising.
+Fortunately for students, guidance through those important decisions is available through interactions and relationships with Gateway Advising.

-Gateway Director Monica Bai—who has found her aspirations through her efforts to help students find their dream programs and, ultimately, careers—shared some of her thoughts about the support the advising center provides NAU students.
-She oversees and works with 30 dedicated staff who guide students through this vital decision-making.
+Gateway Director Monica Bai—who helps students find their dream programs and, ultimately, careers—shared some of her thoughts about the support the advising center provides NAU students.
+She oversees and works with 30 dedicated staff who guide students through vital decision-making.

 Can you share how Gateway Advising works for students at Northern Arizona University, and what makes it different from other universities?
 What are its strengths?

 Unique to NAU, our advising model really puts a lot of emphasis on helping students make a good selection for their major early on.
 We work with all of the colleges and departments that are offering degrees.
 We keep up with everything the university has to offer.
 All of us here work as liaisons.
 We are at the center of a hub, staying up to date with all of the degrees and the changes across campus.
 We serve as an interactive guide for students to explore college degrees.
-We also provide an understanding more generally of how to approach their college education and get ready for academic life at the institution.
+We also provide a general understanding of how to approach a college education and get ready for academic life at the institution.